mougiakouel/QGIS-Training-Manual/vector_classification/label_tool.rst

 |moderate| |TY| Customize the labels
 -------------------------------------------------------------------------------

-First, return the label and symbol settings to the way they were before.
+* Return the label and symbol settings to the way they were before.

 :ref:`Check your results <label-tool-1>`

-Next, set the map to the scale :kbd:`1:50000`.
+* Set the map to the scale :kbd:`1:50000`.
 You can do this by typing it into the :guilabel:`Scale` box in the :guilabel:`Status Bar`.

-Modify your labels to be suitable for viewing at this scale.
+* Modify your labels to be suitable for viewing at this scale.

 :ref:`Check your results <label-tool-2>`